 Fun fact!
 Eggplant, tomatoes, and avocados are classified as berries, botanically speaking.

-This delicious small red treat is high in vitamin C, folate, vitamin K, potassium, manganese, and magnesium.
+This delicious small red treat is a good source of folate and potassium and a very good source of fiber, vitamin C, and manganese.
 It is not only one of the tastiest fruits, but they are also nutrient-dense.

 What about the calorie and macro content?